 And certainly, before you do anything major to your Mac.
 Like moving to a new operating system version.
 Just in case you find something on your Mac breaks.
 Or the new OS doesn’t work with a particular application you need to use or accessory you have on your Mac.

-Migration Assistant does none of these things.
+Apple Migration Assistant does none of these things.

 What Does Migration Assistant Need To Work?

-Migration Assistant needs to transfer/migrate from something.
+Migration Assistant needs to transfer or migrate from a source computer.

 Compared What Does Time Machine Needs To Work?

 Time Machine also needs a Mac with an operating system on it.
 Booted up and you logged in.

 You need a drive for Time Machine to take its backup to.

 Yes, it’s possible for you to back up to another internal drive on your Mac.
 But really that makes little sense.
 The main idea of having a backup is that you can recover from that backup if your Mac fails.
 And having your backup sitting on your Mac wouldn’t cover you if that happened.